100,000,000 viewers worldwide

 Free Press Unlimited and the WADADA News for Kids network.

 Free Press Unlimited has a lot of experience in developing media for children and young people.
-We develop new programmes for children in collaboration with local media organizations.
+We develop new programmes for children in collaboration with local media organisations.
 Under the umbrella of WADADA News for Kids, media production training is provided and local teams are given the lead in the production of a professional television format.
 WADADA News for Kids guides and coordinates these local teams so that they produce responsible programmes that reach their target audiences and empower them.
-One of the main goals is that the children are represenred in the broadcasts themselves and that they have their own voice.
+One of the main goals is that the children are represented in the broadcasts themselves and that they have their own voice.
 In addition, topics that children themselves are interested in are addressed and extra attention is paid to giving out a positive message with a learning objective.

 From its first programmes, the 10-minute Youth News in 2014 in Suriname, WADADA News for Kids has now grown and become a worldwide network of news programmes for children.
 The network has spread across countries in Africa, South America, Asia and Eastern Europe, with still more countries every year.
 The children in these countries not only have access to local and national news, but also access to information from and about other countries.
 The content for the programs is shared through an international multimedia library.
 For example, children from Myanmar also learn about the lives of children in Suriname, and vice versa.
 Their worlds and their knowledge are expanded in this way.